phenixtax

 Representation of company towards authorities and regulators, and lobby groups

-Appoint a strategic resource for representation and lobbying to protect and serve the interests and culture of Company
+Appoint a strategic resource for representation and lobbying to protect and serve the interests and culture of the Company

 Initiate and participate in: